nextgis/docs_ngweb/source/glossary.rst

      matadata about georeferencing.
 Uses TIFF 6.0 specification, and adds some types of geotags that defines a type of cartographic projection, geographical coordinate system, geoid,
-     datum and all other information required for preсise spatial orientation of satellite image.
+     datum and all other information required for precise spatial orientation of satellite image.

    WMS